Fort York in Toronto, Ontario — Central Canada (North America)

 Topics.
 This historical marker is listed in this topic list: Forts and Castles.
 A significant historical year for this entry is 1862.

 Location.
 43° 38.336′ N, 79° 24.058′ W. Marker is in Toronto, Ontario.
 It is in Fort York.
-Marker is at the intersection of Fort York Boulevard and Bathhurst Street, on the right when traveling west on Fort York Boulevard.
+It is at the intersection of Fort York Boulevard and Bathhurst Street, on the right when traveling west on Fort York Boulevard.
 The marker is located at the northwest corner of the intersection, overlooking Fort York National Historic Site.
 Touch for map.
 Marker is at or near this postal address: 250 Fort York Blvd, Toronto ON M5V 3K9, Canada.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-No. 1 (East) Blockhouse (about 90 meters away, measured in a direct line); Brick Magazine (about 120 meters away); No. 2 (Centre) Blockhouse (about 150 meters away); Circular, or Government House, Battery (about 150 meters away); Officers' Blue Barracks (about 180 meters away); Fort York / Le Fort York (about 210 meters away); Stone Magazine (about 210 meters away); Government House (about 210 meters away).
+At least 8 other markers are within walking distance of this marker: No. 1 (East) Blockhouse (about 90 meters away, measured in a direct line); Brick Magazine (about 120 meters away); No. 2 (Centre) Blockhouse (about 150 meters away); Circular, or Government House, Battery (about 150 meters away); Officers' Blue Barracks (about 180 meters away); Fort York / Le Fort York (about 210 meters away); Stone Magazine (about 210 meters away); Government House (about 210 meters away).
 Touch for a list and map of all markers in Toronto.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Fort York National Historic Site